CPE

 Appealing the decision

 If the IRS denies your request for a client's tax penalty abatement but you still believe the client qualifies, you can appeal the decision within 30 days.
-IRS Publication 4576 has more information about the appeals process.
+The IRS will conduct an independent investigation, considering your client's case, tax regulation, and evidence provided.

 Learn more about tax with CPE from Becker